-Chairman Proctor and members of the Committee:
+Chairman Thompson and members of the Committee:

 Thank you for the opportunity to provide comments in support of House Bill 2087.
-Our office introduced this legislation following the passage of the federal Electoral Count Act to ensure current statute reflects new federal law.
+Our office introduced this legislation following the passage of the federal Electoral Count Act to ensure current state statute reflects new federal law.
+HB2087 was passed unanimously by the House of Representatives in a vote of 122-0.

 HB2087 updates Kansas statutes pertaining to presidential electors.
-The following provisions of the bill are required to ensure state law is consistent with the new federal Electoral Count Reform and Presidential Transition Improvement Act, signed into law in December 2022, to update the Electoral Count of 1887.
+The following provisions of the bill are required to ensure state law is consistent with the new federal Electoral Count Reform and Presidential Transition Improvement Act, signed into law in December 2022, which updates the Electoral Count Act of 1887.

-- Section 2: Addresses a change to the distribution of the Certificate of Ascertainment to the electors. - Section 3: Moves the nationally uniform meeting day of the Electoral College from the first Monday to the first Tuesday after the second Wednesday in December. - Section 5: Specifies how a Kansan may contest the election of an elector or electors by bringing legal action before a special three-judge federal court.
+- Section 2: Addresses a change to the distribution of the Certificate of Ascertainment to the six electors. - Section 3: Moves the nationally uniform meeting day of the Electoral College from the first Monday to the first Tuesday after the second Wednesday in December. - Section 5: Specifies how a Kansan may contest the election of an elector or electors by bringing legal action before a special three-judge federal court.